otheng03/valkey_kotlin/doc/valkey/Sync.md

 ## Summary
 - syncCommand enforces safe conditions, negotiates PSYNC vs full sync, and orchestrates BGSAVE attachment or initiation.
 On success, the replica either gets a partial resync acceptance (handled in the PSYNC helper), or a full resync kickoff signaled by +FULLRESYNC <replid> <offset>, possibly preceded by +DUALCHANNELSYNC if using a dedicated RDB channel.

+# PSYNC

+⏺ PSYNC is Valkey's (formerly Redis) Partial Synchronization protocol used for efficient replication between primary and replica servers.

+Key Concepts

+PSYNC allows replicas to reconnect to a primary and continue replication from where they left off, rather than requiring a full resynchronization.
+This dramatically reduces network bandwidth and improves failover times.

+How PSYNC Works

+1. Command Format

+PSYNC <replication-id> <offset>
+- replication-id: Unique identifier of the primary server's dataset
+- offset: Last replication offset the replica processed

+2. Possible Responses

+The primary can respond with:

+- +CONTINUE: Partial sync possible - replica can continue from current offset
+- +FULLRESYNC <replid> <offset>: Full sync required - new replication ID and starting offset provided
+- +DUALCHANNELSYNC: Full sync via dedicated RDB channel (dual-channel replication)
+- -NOMASTERLINK: Primary can't sync (not connected to its own primary or during failover)

+3. Implementation Details

+Primary side (syncCommand in replication.c:1043):
+- Validates replica capabilities and connection state
+- Attempts partial resynchronization via primaryTryPartialResynchronization()
+- Falls back to full sync if partial sync fails

+Replica side (replicaSendPsyncCommand in replication.c:3255):
+- Sends PSYNC with cached primary's replication ID and offset
+- If no cached primary exists, sends PSYNC ? -1 to force full sync

+4. Replication Backlog

+PSYNC relies on the primary maintaining a replication backlog - a circular buffer that stores recent commands.
+If the replica's offset is still within this buffer, partial sync is possible.

+5. Special Cases

+- First connection: Replica sends PSYNC ? -1
+- Failover: Can include FAILOVER parameter for coordinated failover
+- Dual-channel: Modern enhancement using separate RDB channel for full syncs

+PSYNC significantly improves replication reliability by avoiding expensive full synchronizations when brief disconnections occur.